-Mandatory statewide assessments include the California Assessment of Student Performance and Progress (CAASPP), California English Language Development Test (CELDT), Physical Fitness Test (PFT), and the Early Assessment Program (EAP).
+Mandatory statewide assessments include the California Assessment of Student Performance and Progress (CAASPP), California English Language Development Test (CELDT), English Language Proficiency Assessments for California (ELPAC), Physical Fitness Test (PFT), and the Early Assessment Program (EAP).
 The EAP is now integrated into and reported through the Smarter Balanced Assessments (CAASPP system), should the parent choose to participate.

 All California Public Schools including California Public Charter Schools are required to administer the new statewide assessments also known as California Assessment of Student Performance and Progress (CAASPP), and students are required to participate in them.
 They encompass the following assessments: Smarter Balanced Assessments (grades 3 -8, and 11), California Science Test (CAST) (grades 5, 8, and one HS grade TBD), and California Alternate Assessment (CAA) for ELA, Math, and Science (Special Education students).
 The state sets the participation expectation for schools at a 95% participation rate and it is important for our school to maintain this minimum rate to avoid scrutiny.
 Participation rates are also included in the new California Accountability model known as the Dashboard, which replaced the old API/AYP model.

 Only students who indicate that they are "other than English," have "other than English" family members living in their home on their application, or have already been identified as EL at their previous schools, will be required to take the CELDT test within the first 30 calendar days of enrollment.
-This is a state and federally required test for all students who qualify under these conditions.
+The CELDT as well as the ELPAC are state and federally required tests for all students who qualify under these conditions.

 California will be phasing out the CELDT test, beginning this school year.
-It will be replaced by the new ELPAC (English Language Proficiency Assessments for California).
+It will be replaced by the new summative ELPAC (English Language Proficiency Assessments for California).
 This test will be required for all EL students beginning this spring.
 It will remain a paper-based test at this time, though the plan is to move to a computer-based test in the future.
-More information on this new assessment will be forthcoming as we get additional information from the state.

 The Physical Fitness Test is given for students in 5th, 7th, and 9th grade.
 The following exercises are assessed: